amanfc7/Generative-AI-2025W/Readme.md

 Ideas:
-- Semantic search with music lyrics: use Kaggle for Information
-- RAG: build a chatbot for a specific file
+- RAG: build a chatbot for a specific file (music lyrics with Kaggle)
 - Information extraction from website reviews